escapin/sElect/README.md

 * Java Cryptography Extension (only for oraclejdk).
 * node.js and npm.
 * wget (used only in the makefiles for getting the proper libraries).
-* python (used only in the root makefile for configuring the mix servers).
+* python (used in the root makefile for configuring the mix servers).

 ## The Design